slugbyte/unruly-worker.nvim/README.md

 For example `uw_S` will go to documentation for the `S` keymap.
 For example `uw_c-a` will go to documentation for the `<C-a>` keymap.

-## Register Stufff
-#### Inspection
-Tap `\`` and then any register to see a pretty print of that registers contents.
-It will display special keys line `<enter>`, `<esc>` or `<c-q>`

-#### Preselection
-With Unruly when you select a register, it stays selected until you change it.
-This means you don't select a register for a specific motion, instead you set the yank or macro register, and then all future yank/paste or record/play actions will use the selected register until you select a new register.

-Regsiters [0-9] are reserved for delete and yank history. [(See Kopy Below)](#Kopy)

 ## Auto Completion with `nvim-cmp`